Mechanising G\"odel-L\"ob provability logic in HOL Light: Implementing G3KGL

-which uses the propositional tautology \verb|~P ==> (P \/ Q) ==> Q| in an MP rule instantiated with a negated \verb|holds|-proposition occurring among the hypotheses; then it adds the \verb|holds|-proposition among the disjuncts of the new goal, as expected. $\mathcal{R}\neg$ is defined analogously by \verb|NEG_RIGHT_TAC|.
+which uses the propositional tautology $\neg P \Longrightarrow (P \vee Q) \Longrightarrow Q$ in an MP rule instantiated with a negated \verb|holds|-proposition occurring among the hypotheses; then it adds the \verb|holds|-proposition among the disjuncts of the new goal, as expected. $\mathcal{R}\neg$ is defined analogously by \verb|NEG_RIGHT_TAC| \srclinkfoot{swh:1:cnt:4af3d48af0f8b3c2dcef2680c9814f57c342ae2a;origin=https://github.com/jrh13/hol-light;visit=swh:1:snp:fe1b3b83e1dd2bde44d3698f723b25c949de2851;anchor=swh:1:rev:ab57c07ff0105fef75a9fcdd179eda0d26854ba3;path=/GL/decid.ml;lines=101-105}.

-On the contrary $\mathcal{L}\vee$ and $\mathcal{R}\wedge$ are implemented by combining theorem tactic(al)s based on the basic operators \verb|CONJ_TAC| and \verb|DISJ_CASES|.
+On the contrary, $\mathcal{L}\vee$ and $\mathcal{R}\wedge$ are implemented by combining theorem tactic(al)s based on the basic operators \verb|CONJ_TAC| and \verb|DISJ_CASES|.

-Modal rules are handled by means of the hypotheses \verb|boxr1|, \verb|boxr2|, \verb|boxl1| and \verb|boxl2| that are made explicit in each goal stack. $\mathcal{L}\Box$ is implemented via theorem tactic(al)s instantiating \verb|boxl1| or \verb|boxl2| with the appropriate \verb|holds|-proposition and relational atom; similarly, $\mathcal{R}\Box^{\textit{L\"ob}}$ is obtained by instantiating \verb|boxr1| or \verb|boxr2|, to change the current goal term.
-The same approach works also for the rule Trans, implemented by a theorem tactical \verb|ACC_TCL| that instantiates and applies the meta-hypothesis \verb|trans| to each appropriate relational atom among the hypotheses of a current goal stack.